 corporations need to clean up their act so consumers' personal

-information is not compromised in the first place."(Adapted from washingtonpost.com)In the text, the correct form of the verb [TO BREACH] (5th paragraph) is
+information is not compromised in the first place."(Adapted from washingtonpost.com)In the text, a synonym for curb (1st paragraph) is